triankl3/triankl3.github.io/content/projects/procedural-cave-generation/index.md

 The final project has been wrapped into the Genesis library, because I might also release other generation types under the same project such as island generation.
 I highly encourage you to check out the [GitHub repository](https://github.com/triankl3/genesis) as this was a gross oversimplification of the project and there are many more features and options available.
 Also, the [demo](https://www.roblox.com/games/15529154687/Genesis-Demo) is quite fun and generates interesting results relatively quickly, give it a shot!

-**You might of noticed that one of the key demands of the system is missing.** Destruction was implemented in the game, however it is not available in the library as it was highly specific to the game and is out of scope as it features character/player systems.
-It shouldn't be a bother to implement if you see a need for it though, as the final result is a voxel terrain which can be edited at runtime and the objects are nothing but instances you can destroy and manipulate.
+**You might have noticed that one of the key demands of the system is missing.** Destruction was implemented in the game, however it is not available in the library as it was highly specific to the game and is out of scope as it features character/player systems.
+It shouldn't be bothersome to implement if you see a need for it though, as the final result is a voxel terrain which can be edited at runtime and the objects are nothing but instances you can destroy and manipulate.

 **I'll leave you with some beautiful screenshots of the final result.**